Do you need an Apostille on a document originating from the State of California and for use abroad?

 Steps for successful Apostille processing

 Once the document has been assessed by Totally Notary and approved for Apostille processing, mail or drop off the ORIGINAL document and Apostille Order Form to Totally Notary at 205 Main Street, Suite J, Pleasanton, CA 94566.
 Payment may be processed over the phone or by PayPal.
 Before shipping your document, please notify Totally Notary by text or email to expect it.

 Processed orders will be available for return shipping or local pick-up within 2 business days of receipt (weekends and holidays excluded).
-Free USPS Priority Mail (2-3 day) is included for return shipping.
-Expedited overnight shipping is available for an additional $10.00.
+If return shipping is requested, choose method USPS Priority Mail (2-3 day) $10 or expedited overnight FedEx $25.

 Accepted forms of payment: